A-Z guide to waste

 IT equipment - See Computer equipment.

-Magazines and catalogues - Please use the mixed recycling bins.
+Magazines - Please use the mixed recycling bins.

 Metal - A skip can be arranged to dispose of large amounts of metal.
 Please contact the Estate Office Helpdesk.

-Mobile phones - University mobile phones should be returned to Telephone Services in Law and Social Sciences Building, University Park, for recycling.
+Mobile phones - University mobile phones should be returned to Telephone Services at King's Meadow Campus for recycling.

 Newspaper - Please use the mixed recycling bins.

-Paper - Please use the mixed recycling bins or separate paper recycling bins.
+Paper - Please use the mixed recycling bins.